-The two most popular hair transplant procedures are FUE (follicular unit extraction) and FUT (follicular unit transplantation) via strip surgery.
+The two most popular hair transplant procedures are FUE (Follicular Unit Excision - formerly known as Follicular Unit Extraction) and FUT (follicular unit transplantation) via strip surgery.
 FUT involves extraction of a strip of tissue that includes hair follicles directly from the scalp that is usually taken from the sides and back of the head.
 The strip is then cut into individual grafts called follicular units (hairs as they appear naturally in the scalp).
 In FUE, the grafts are individually taken from the head back by cutting around it by a tiny expert device.

 In 2014, over 39 million hair restoration procedures were performed around the world.
 Almost 89% of the procedures involved restoring hair to the balding scalp while the other 11% involved restoration of hairs to other parts of the body such as the beard, mustache, chest, eyebrows and eyelashes.

 Bill, Managing Publisher of the Hair Transplant Network, the Coalition Hair Loss Learning Center, the Hair Loss Q & A Blog and the Hair Restoration Forum and Social Community